moodle-an-hochschulen/moodle-local_staticpage/README.md

 In this section, you can also configure if the static page's HTML code should be cleaned.
 If this setting is set to yes, local_staticpage will use a Moodle library function to remove unclean HTML code and special tags like `<iframe>`.
 If this setting is set to no, local_staticpage will trust the HTML code in your static page's file and will just pass it on to the browser.

+### 3. List of static pages

+On this page, there is a list which shows all static pages which have been uploaded into the static pages document area and their URLs.

+Additionally, the page list checks each static page if a browser is actually able to download and view it.
+If this isn't possible, the static page is marked with an error message in the page list.

 Creating static page documents
 ------------------------------